anthonyde/unixbar/README.md

  * A worker sends data to unixbar
  * A data transformer, if configured, runs on the data
- * Views format the data for presentation
+ * Viewers format the data for presentation
- * View results are aggregated and sent to the bar for rendering
+ * Views are aggregated and sent to the bar for rendering

 ### Bar Configuration